c0dengineer/Assignment-1/README.md

 Task 2: Create a Personalized Greeting.

-First it takes first name and last name as input from user.
+It takes first name and last name as input from user.
 Then print statement is used to print the simple greeting.